diesttro/crypton/README.md

 ## Usage

-Before start you need to install all the dependencies.
+Before you start install all the dependencies.

 ```bash
 npm install
 ```

-Once installed you can start the app.
+Once installed start the application.

 ```bash
 npm run start
 ```

-Finally you can access through localhost:8080.
+All done, you can access on localhost:8080.

 ## Tests